topfreegames/mqtt-history/README.md

 make run
 ```

-You may need to change the configurations to point to your MQTT, ElasticSearch
+You may need to change the configurations to point to your MQTT, Cassandra
-and Redis servers, or you can use the provided containers, they can be run
+and Mongo servers, or you can use the provided containers, they can be run
 by executing `make run-containers`

 ## Running the tests